moding-il/bizdoc.core/README.md

 Install the package.
 You will need to restart Visual Studio.

 Open Visual Studio again and create a New Project.
-Select BizDoc as the template for your new project.
+Select BizDoc as the template to your new project.

 Run the project to download required dependencies.

-Update BizDoc service Nuget.
+Update BizDoc Nuget package.
 From Package Manager Console, type:

 > Update-Package [bizdoc.core](https://www.nuget.org/packages/BizDoc.Core/)